 HIMSNews Brief

-Hims & Hims Health Faces a 15% Stock Swing on Its Weight-Loss Pivot
+Hims & Hers Health Faces a 15% Stock Swing on Its Weight-Loss Pivot

-Options traders are pricing a ~15% move in Hims & Hers Health around Q1 earnings, the first print that forces the weight-loss pivot from narrative into numbers.
+Options traders are pricing a ~15% move in Hims & Hers Health around Q1 earnings — the first print that turns the weight-loss pivot from a narrative into actual numbers.

 Hims & Hers Health, Inc. (HIMS) — stock analysis